MadLadSquad/UntitledImGuiFramework/README.md

 out the scaffold, layout, and logic.
 Most GUI application frameworks are also retained-mode, which introduces bugs with tracking state, especially when the application you're building is multithreaded.

-We also wanted a small and light core, which provides most-minimal features, yet can be extended for large-scale application development.

-Another motivating factor was simply our decision to create our own desktop environment for Freedesktop-based systems, that also had general compatibility with other operating systems, such as Windows and macOS.
+Another motivating factor was our decision to create our own independent desktop environment for Freedesktop-based systems, that also has general compatibility with other operating systems, such as Windows and macOS.

-Finally, we wanted to also be able to distribute the core to basically any platform.
+Finally, we wanted to also be able to distribute the core to most popular consumer platforms.

 [Dear imgui](https://github.com/ocornut/imgui) filled all our requirements.
 It provides a GUI layer which provides the following benefits: